William Trinke

 William Trinke (January 25, 1897 - September 25, 1982) was an American lawyer and realtor from Lake Geneva, Wisconsin, and partner in the firm, Trinke and (John) Raup.

-Trinke served in the United States Army in Europe during World War I. Ha was wounded in the hip.
+Trinke served in the United States Army in Europe during World War I. He was wounded in the hip.
 He received his bachelor's degree and law degrees from University of Wisconsin-Madison.
 He served in the Wisconsin State Senate from 1949 to 1959 as a Republican from Lake Geneva, Wisconsin.